metal3-io/cluster-api-provider-metal3/README.md

 ## Deployment and examples

-### Deploy Baremetal Operator CRDs and CRs
+### Deploy Bare Metal Operator CRDs and CRs

-for testing purposes only, when Baremetal Operator is not deployed
+for testing purposes only, when Bare Metal Operator is not deployed

 ```sh
     make deploy-bmo-cr